Azure-Samples/service-fabric-dotnet-core-getting-started/README.md

 * &lt;application package folder&gt;/ - Service Fabric Application folder heirarchy.
 After compilation the executables are placed in code subfolders.
 * build.sh - Script to build source on Linux shell.
 * build.ps1 - PowerShell script to build source on Windows.
 * install.sh - Script to install Application from Linux shell.
+Run ./install.sh --help for more information
 * install.ps1 - PowerShell script to install application from Windows.
 * uninstall.sh - Script to uninstall application from Linux shell.
 * uninstall.ps1 - PowerShell script to unintall application from Windows.